TechnoCode44/Free-Up-Some-Space/README.md

 Helps you with your storage problems

 # Features
-Finds the biggest files in a slected folder
+Finds the biggest files in a selected folder
 - Outputs an Excel file

-Deletes permanently deleted files since permanently deleted files can still be recoved
+Deletes permanently deleted files since permanently deleted files can still be recovered
 - Uses Multi-Threading